What are currency ETFs?

 The value of foreign currency has tended to fluctuate widely over the past several years relative to the Australian dollar.

-Interest rates from central banks, slow global economic conditions or an unstable political move are amongst the factors that would influence exchange rates.
+Interest rates from central banks, slow global economic conditions or an unstable political environment are amongst the factors that would influence exchange rates.

 There are other risks that apply.
 Investors should refer to the relevant ETF’s product disclosure statement for further information.